Imrizxyz/ML-Iris-Flower-Classification/README.md

 # 🌸 Iris Flower Classification using Logistic Regression

 This project classifies the species of Iris flowers into three categories:
-**Setosa, Versicolor, and Virginica** using a Logistic Regression machine learning model.
+**Setosa, Versicolor, and Virginica** using a Logistic Regression model from Scikit-Learn.

 ---